So, you’re traveling. Across multiple time zones. With a baby.

 On the flip side, you’ll want to block out any external light sources for sleep.
 Especially when traveling abroad, this can be extremely helpful in shifting the body clock.
 To make bedtime a bit easier, you can also dim any internal lights at least two hours prior to your child’s bedtime.

 When deciding how to darken your child’s sleep environment, there are a few options:

 - Bring along portable blackout shades like these.

 - Stash a few black garbage bags in your suitcase.
 Don’t forget some painters tape to safely tack them to the windows!

 - My favorite option is to bring a SlumberPod, which helps make any room not only completely dark but also will give your child their own private space if you need to room-share.
-(Use code OHBABY10 for $20 off!)
+(Use code ohbabyconsulting for a discount!)

 4. Add an Extra Nap When You Arrive